Best Kayak Fishing Rods for the Money (2023 Guide)

 Cons

-OVERVIEW: We first liked that this rod is easy to transport and fits almost in any bag since we had a lot of stuff to take.
+BUYING ADVICE: We first liked that this rod is easy to transport and fits almost in any bag since we had a lot of stuff to take.
 Also, it was easy to assemble, and the two pieces matched flawlessly.
 We paired it with a Shimano spinning reel and a 10lb test line.

 FEATURES: Unlike most rods, the Ugly Stik GX2 Spinning Fishing Rod offers many fishing experiences, including light surf fishing.
 It is one of the best fiberglass rods with a well-thought-out design and unique Ugly Stik tech that distinguishes it from other rods.